siddarthkay/status.im/source/technical/run_status_node.md

 }
 ```

-Which can be provided using the `-c` flag:
+Provide it using the `-c` flag:
 ```bash
 $ ./build/bin/statusd -c ./config.json
 ```

-For examples of config files check out [this directory](https://github.com/status-im/status-go/tree/develop/config/cli) and this [README](https://github.com/status-im/status-go/blob/develop/config/README.md) for more details on what these options mean.
+For more example config files, check out [this directory](https://github.com/status-im/status-go/tree/develop/config/cli).
+For details on the config options, consult this [README](https://github.com/status-im/status-go/blob/develop/config/README.md).

-You can read the comments for all options in the [following source file](https://github.com/status-im/status-go/blob/develop/params/config.go).
+You can also read the comments for the options in [this source file](https://github.com/status-im/status-go/blob/develop/params/config.go).

 ### Metrics

-In order to enable Prometheus metrics you'll need to pass some flags:
+To enable Prometheus metrics, use the following flags when running `statusd`:
 ```sh
 ./build/bin/statusd -metrics -metrics-port=9090
 ```
-Which should expose metrics on the `9090` port:
+Metrics will be exposed on the `9090` port:
 ```sh
  > curl -s localhost:9090/metrics | grep '^whisper_envelopes_received_total'
 whisper_envelopes_received_total 123